-Player & Coach Misconduct & Discipline

-South Atlantic, New Jersey, Pennsylvania, North Atlantic, Florida Leagues (Amended January 2025)
+Player & Coach Misconduct & Discipline South Atlantic, New Jersey, Pennsylvania, North Atlantic, Florida Leagues USYS Conferences (Amended February 2025) USSF has introduced Referee Abuse Prevention Policy (Policy 531-9) designed to make youth and amateur matches safer.
+Referee abuse will not be tolerated.
+In light of this amended policy, The EDP Incident Review Committee will implement USSF abuse guidelines to begin in March 2025.
 For in-game misconduct, the EDP Incident Review Committee receives a post-game USSF Supplemental Referee Report written by the officials which describes the misconduct of coaches, players and spectators.
 The Committee expects factual, verbatim and unbiased information in order to determine disciplinary measures for players, coaches, parents and team personnel.
 The Committee will employ the use of the following guidelines to determine the length of the suspensions.
+MISCONDUCT One Game Suspension: